feolcn/privacy-policy/index.md

 Privacy Policy

-hotoSearchApp  operates the PhotoSearchApp mobile application (the “Service”).
+PhotoSearchApp  operates the PhotoSearchApp mobile application (the “Service”).

 Information Collection and Use